caseyg/awesome/TOPICS.md

 *   [oxdc/obsidian-vertical-tabs](https://github.com/oxdc/obsidian-vertical-tabs) - An Obsidian plugin that displays open tabs vertically, allowing users to group and organize tabs for a better navigation experience.

-## epub

-*   [pymupdf/PyMuPDF](https://github.com/pymupdf/PyMuPDF) - PyMuPDF is a high performance Python library for data extraction, analysis, conversion & manipulation of PDF (and other) documents.

-*   [lucasrla/remarks](https://github.com/lucasrla/remarks) - Extract annotations (highlights and scribbles) from PDF, EPUB, and notebooks marked with reMarkable tablets.
-Export to Markdown, PDF, PNG, SVG

-*   [elias-sundqvist/obsidian-annotator](https://github.com/elias-sundqvist/obsidian-annotator) - A plugin for reading and annotating PDFs and EPUBs in obsidian.

-*   [melmothx/amusewiki](https://github.com/melmothx/amusewiki) - Text::Amuse-based publishing platform

-*   [chrisanthropic/Open-Publisher](https://github.com/chrisanthropic/Open-Publisher) - Using Jekyll to create outputs that can be used as Pandoc inputs.
-In short - input markdown, output mobi, epub, pdf, and print-ready pdf.
-With a focus on fiction.

-*   [ManifoldScholar/manifold](https://github.com/ManifoldScholar/manifold) - Transforming scholarly publications into living digital works.

-*   [futurepress/epub.js](https://github.com/futurepress/epub.js) - Enhanced eBooks in the browser.

-*   [javierarce/epub-boilerplate](https://github.com/javierarce/epub-boilerplate) - A simple template to help you create ePub-formatted books.

 ## extract-data

 *   [pymupdf/PyMuPDF](https://github.com/pymupdf/PyMuPDF) - PyMuPDF is a high performance Python library for data extraction, analysis, conversion & manipulation of PDF (and other) documents.